Hit-Sounds/hit-sounds/README.md

 This plugin will make a sound on hitsplat.

 ## Adding a custom sound
+# NOTE: THE CHOSEN SOUND MUST BE 0.6 SECONDS OR LESS!
+It can be longer, but the longer it is, the weirder the results will be.
 1. Navigate to your .runelite folder

 2. You can right-click the screenshot button in the top right of the runelite client